-Some marks appear on the skin from birth.
-These marks, known as café au lait spots because of their ochre or light brown colour, are common among children.
-Even though the pose no risk to your health, they can be a source of insecurity because of how they look.
+Café au lait spots are some marks that appear on the skin from birth.
+These marks, known as café au lait spots because of their ochre or light brown color, are common among children.
+Even though they pose no risk to your health, they can be a source of insecurity because of how they look.

 Café au lait spots: what are they?